 Econ 4999 will count towards the 100 College of Arts and Sciences course credits needed for graduation however, it will not count toward distribution/breadth requirements.

 For further information, see any member of the Economics Department, and visit the College of Arts & Sciences Academic Advising Center, G17 Klarman Hall.

-The Cornell Economics Society (CES) is an independent organization registered with the Student Activities Office; it's the largest and longest running undergraduate economics and pre-business association at Cornell.
-The Society meets every week, and sponsors a speaker series and other events, New members are always welcome.
+The Economics Society is an independent organization registered with the Student Activities Office.
+It is the largest and longest-running undergraduate economics and pre-business association at Cornell.
+The Society meets every week, and sponsors a speaker series and other events.
+New members are always welcome.

-To join the Cornell Economics Society, visit their Orgsync profile and follow the directions to join their listserv.
+To join the Economics Society, visit their website and follow the directions to join their listserv.

-The Cornell Economics Society also publishes The Visible Hand, an undergraduate journal of economics news and analysis, and distributes this journal nationwide.
-The Visible Hand is peer-reviewed and promotes undergraduate economic research.
-You can read past editions of The Visible Hand and learn how to contribute an article on the society's Orgsync profile.
+The Economics Society also publishes The Cornell Undergraduate Economics Review, an undergraduate journal of economics news and analysis, and distributes this journal nationwide.
+The Cornell Undergraduate Economics Review is peer-reviewed and promotes undergraduate economics research.
+You can read past editions and learn how to contribute an article on the Review's webpage.

 Many Economics majors study abroad, and they frequently count Economics courses taken abroad toward their Economics major.
 Some of the most popular programs among Economics majors are: